-As with any trip involving your kids it's mostly in the planning and packing.
+As with any trip involving your kids the key to success is mostly in the planning and packing.

 Check out this great article by Trudi (our guest writer) titled Air Travel with Children - Long Haul Flights.